Academic Regulations Degrees

 - 10.3.2: Double degree.
 A student who completes all requirements for more than one program will be awarded two degrees if the above requirements for a double major are not satisfied, except that Purdue University students who complete requirements for a second Purdue University major leading to the same degree in the same school or division as originally earned shall have this major noted on their transcripts but shall not receive a second degree.

-- 10.4.1: In each school or division, the minimum graduation GPA for graduation with distinction from a bachelor's- degree program shall be at least 3.50, but never less than the ninetieth percentile of the graduation GPA of the school or division's graduates.
+- 10.4.1: In each college, school or division, the minimum cumulative GPA for graduation with distinction from an asscoiate or bachelor's- degree program shall be 3.80-3.94.

-- 10.4.2: In each school or division, the minimum graduation GPA for graduation with highest distinction from a bachelor's-degree program shall be at least 3.80, but never less than the ninety-seventh percentile of the graduation GPA of the school or division's graduates.
+- 10.4.2: In each college, school or division, the minimum cumulative GPA for graduation with highest distinction from an associate or bachelor's-degree program shall be 3.95-4.00.

 - 10.4.3: In each school or division, the requirements for graduation with distinction or with highest distinction from an associate-degree program shall be separately calculated as outlined above for bachelor's-degree programs.